MSc, PgCert, PgDip

 The core module of Research Methods in Health will underpin the knowledge and skills needed to undertake the dissertation.
 Other modules may be chosen from a wide range available within Schools in the faculty, and within some Schools outside the faculty, thus meeting the needs of individuals to review and evaluate the scientific background of their own specialism and to integrate this into their professional practice.

-For details about the modules offered within the Faculty (School of Health and Rehabilitation, School of Medicine, School of Nursing and Midwifery, School of Pharmacy) go to www.keele.ac.uk/health/postgraduatetaught/individualmodules/
+For details about the modules offered within the Faculty (School of Allied Health Professions, School of Medicine, School of Nursing and Midwifery, School of Pharmacy) go to www.keele.ac.uk/health/postgraduatetaught/individualmodules/

 For a Postgraduate Certificate 60 credits must be obtained and for a Postgraduate Diploma 120 credits must be obtained, including the core (compulsory) module of Research Methods.
 For the MSc a dissertation on a topic related to the course must additionally be completed.
 Dissertation workshops provide support for students.
 An appropriate supervisor to support the dissertation process will be allocated from within the Faculty.